schonhux/MatVision/README.md

 - **Computer vision:** pretrained detection and pose-estimation models, plus a lightweight custom model for recognizing match states.
 - **Report generation:** Claude API, constrained to only describe facts it's given.

-## Status

-In active development.
-See `PROJECT_GUIDE.md` for the full technical writeup and `BUILD_PLAN.md` for how it's being built and tested.